-In anticipation of a long hot summer ahead, this is a good time of year to do up metal garden furniture.
-As with most renovation jobs the hard work comes at the beginning and hours spent scraping, sanding and scrubbing on a close summer’s day is not to be recommended.
-Add to that the pollen, dust and flying insects of summer that can mar paintwork and a spring project is definitely the better option.
+In anticipation of a long hot summer spent in the garden, why not revive your metal garden furniture?
+As with most renovation jobs the hard work comes at the beginning, with hours spent scraping, sanding and scrubbing on a close summer’s day not to be recommended.
+Add to that the pollen, dust and flying insects of summer that can mar paintwork, and a spring project is definitely the better option.

 For the topcoat always try to wait for the perfect day – dry, slightly overcast though with no threat of rain.